larayeung/standardblog/moonwalking_with_fischer/readme.md

 That being said, we do know that openings have a lot of places of transposition.

-Currently, we know the Reti Opening and the Modern Defense.
+Currently, we know the [Reti Opening](reti_world.md) and the [Modern Defense](modern_defense_world).
+Describing the memory palaces of each place should probably happen in their own markdown files!

 ## People